 However, this expansion also brought some aggro tools that are being completely overlooked by players, and those cards have even higher probabilities of seeing play than their Control counterparts.
 So, despite all the grindy Control hype, Blizzard made sure aggro decks are available to counter all the Control hype that we’ll see at least in the first weeks.

 So in this section I will only be mentioning the obvious strong cards, and not my guesses which should start on the next two sections.

 As I mentioned the power level of the expansion went up quite a lot in comparison to previous expansions, here are my Top 10 Obvious Powerful Cards:

-- Righteous Defender – Just ridiculous stats and very powerful ability combination.
+- Righteous Protector – Just ridiculous stats and very powerful ability combination.
 This card is 100% sure to see play in both Standard and Wild.

 - Sanguine Reveler – A very powerful Zoo tool that will surely make Zoo a better deck in Wild and can even help it become viable in Standard.
 The potential of this card is what makes it an obviously powerful card, even if it doesn’t see play in Standard.

 - Drain Soul – Straight up Power Creep from a Classic card, should help Renolock in Wild slightly, and is likely to give Control Warlock a push in standard.